henryhyu/knn/README.md

 # knn

-practice implementing k-nearest-neighbors from scratch and sing sci-kit learn
+practice implementing k-nearest-neighbors from scratch and from sci-kit learn on UCI's Breast Cancer data set